Every week we receive questions from new artists on what it takes to become a successful artist.

 Most successful artists work very hard on all aspects of their craft in order to achieve successful end results.
-Here are just a few of their habits and traits:
+Here’s a short list of traits that most of them have.

 • Successful artists have a passion for their art and a passion for all aspects associated with being an artist (it is not just about creating!)